 Land Rovers Discovery and Range Rovers that have a ZF6HP 6-speed automatic transmission can develop a strong gear slip that occurs while shifting from 3th to 4th gear.
 This causes extensive delays in gear changes, which can also be harsh.
 In more extreme cases, the transmission will go into limp-home mode.
 As this triggers a check engine in most cases, there will be a corresponding trouble code stored in the DTC memory.

 - Excessive wear inside the E-clutch assembly or damaged E-clutch drum.
-This is a component that engages the 4th gear; excessive wear will cause delayed and harsh engagement as a result of mismatched gear speeds.
+This component engages the 4th gear; excessive wear will cause delayed and harsh engagement due to mismatched gear speeds.
 Rebuilding the E-clutch assembly will solve the issue.

 - Sticking solenoids or worn bores inside the valve body.
 This causes drops in hydraulic pressure and upsets gearchanges.
-Unless the fault is electrical, this will not trigger a check engine light.
+This will not trigger a check engine light unless the fault is electrical.

 Troubleshooting Land Rover Transmission Problems

-Here are a few tips that can help you bring your Land Rover automatic transmission back to normal operation.
+Here are a few tips to help you bring your Land Rover automatic transmission back to normal operation.

 Transmission Adaptation Reset